 Here are some things to know before applying for a credit union loan.

 1. You’ll need to be a member

-Each credit union has criteria for who can join.
-Membership eligibility is usually based on a common bond among members, like location, relationship to an existing member, or membership in a church, school, labor union or homeowners association.
+Each credit union has its own criteria for who can join.
+Membership eligibility is usually based on some sort of commonality, like location, relationship to an existing member, or membership in a church, school, labor union or homeowners association.

 You can find credit unions in your area via the National Credit Union Locator.
 Once you find a credit union you want to join, review the membership requirements.
 If you’re eligible, you can contact the credit union directly to join.